Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 In this section we review the construction of the moduli space of symplectic vortices as the symplectic quotient of the action of the group of gauge transformations on the space of gauged holomorphic maps; this generalizes the construction of the space of flat connections as the symplectic quotient of the action of the group of gauge transformations on the space of connections on a bundle.
 Unfortunately since the space of gauged holomorphic maps is in general singular, this construction is rather formal and serves only for motivation for what follows.

+We begin with notation for equivariant cohomology.
 Let $K$ be a compact group with Lie algebra $\k$.
 We assume that $\k$ is equipped with a $K$-invariant metric, inducing an identification $\k^\dual \to \k$.
 We denote by $EK \to BK$ a universal $K$-bundle, unique up to homotopy equivalence.
 For any $K$-space $X$, we denote by $X_K := X \times_K EK$ the homotopy quotient and by $H^K(X) := H(X_K)$ the equivariant cohomology.